weirdest-worry/aalto_midi_controller/README.md

 I DON'T recommend to use the first approach UNLESS you're 100% sure your project is completed and you won't touch your code anymore.

-If you want to see more on this project,
+If you want to see more on this project, follow this Instractable at https://www.instructables.com/id/Arduino-MIDI-Controller-for-Aalto/